 - You can use Vanilla Extract, Vanilla Paste and Vanilla Beans interchangeably in your recipes: one teaspoon of extract = one teaspoon of vanilla paste = one vanilla bean.

-- Look for Rodelle Vanilla Products your favorite grocery store for a continuous superior taste.
+- Look for Rodelle Vanilla Products your favorite grocery store and online for a continuous superior taste.

 How to use a vanilla bean